OjewaleKehinde/Rock-Scissors-Paper-Console-Game/README.md

 Rock-Scissors-Paper is a simple two-player game where players make gestures with their hands, representing a rock, scissors or paper.
-This is a python implementation of game.
+This is a python implementation of the game.

 This implementation involves a user playing against a computer.